ashokponkumar/cloud-monitoring/tutorials/container_service_metrics.md

     Your user ID for the {{site.data.keyword.Bluemix_notm}} must have the following policies assigned:

     * An IAM policy for the {{site.data.keyword.containershort}} with *operator* or *administrator* permissions.
-    * A CF role for the space where the {{site.data.keyword.monitoringshort}} service is provisioned with *developer* permissions.

-    For more information, see [Assign an IAM policy to a user through the IBM Cloud UI](/docs/services/cloud-monitoring/security/grant_permissions.html#grant_permissions_ui_account) and [Granting a user a CF role by using the IBM Cloud UI](/docs/services/cloud-monitoring/security/grant_permissions.html#grant_permissions_ui_space).
+    For more information, see [Assign an IAM policy to a user through the IBM Cloud UI](/docs/services/cloud-monitoring/security/grant_permissions.html#grant_permissions_ui_account).

 2. Have a terminal session from where you can manage the Kubernetes cluster and deploy apps from the command line.
 The examples in this tutorial are given for an Ubuntu Linux system.